Link: Apply now for the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card

 Do you value Chase Sapphire Lounge access?

 In addition to a Priority Pass membership, it’s worth calling out that the Chase Sapphire Reserve specifically offers unlimited access to Chase Sapphire Lounges.
-So far, the lounge network has locations in Boston (BOS), Hong Kong (HKG), New York (JFK), New York (LGA), and Washington (IAD), with more locations expected to open in the near future.
+This lounge network is growing at a fast pace, with locations in Boston (BOS), Hong Kong (HKG), New York (JFK), New York (LGA), Washington (IAD), and more.

 These lounges are amazing, and feature a la carte dining, a great buffet and drink selection, beautiful decor, and some unique amenities.
-While all Priority Pass members can access these lounges at least once per year, those with a Priority Pass membership through the Chase Sapphire Reserve get unlimited annual visits, so that’s a major advantage of the card.
+While all Priority Pass members can access these lounges at least once per year, those with a Priority Pass membership through the Chase Sapphire Reserve get unlimited annual visits, and can also bring guests, so that’s a major advantage of the card.

 Do you value Air Canada Lounge access?